dougeby/IntuneDocs/intune/apps-add-android-for-work.md

 6. In the **Client apps** workload pane, select **Apps**.
     The newly available Managed Google Play app is displayed.

+## Assigning the Managed Google Play app

-When the app is displayed in the **App licenses** node of the **Client apps** workload pane, you can [assign it just as you would assign any other app](/intune-azure/manage-apps/deploy-apps).
-You can assign the app to groups of users only.
+When the app is displayed in the **App licenses** node of the **Client apps** workload pane, you can [assign it just as you would assign any other app](/intune-azure/manage-apps/deploy-apps) by assigning the the app to groups of users.

 After you assign the app, it is installed on the devices that you've targeted.
 The user of the device is not asked to approve the installation.